palantirnet/federated-search-demo/README.md

 ### Rebuild all the things

-If you just want to get up and running, from the project root run `phing install-all init`.
+If you just want to get up and running, from the project root run `phing install-all`.
 If this fails for any reason, proceed to run it step by step.

 ### Run each step individually